devsecopsmaturitymodel/DevSecOps-MaturityModel/Development.md

 # DSOMM

 ## Development server

-The DSOMM is based on [NodeJS](https://nodejs.org/) and [Angular](https://angular.dev/).
+The DSOMM is based [Angular](https://angular.dev/) and uses npm for package management.
-- If you have not yet installed NodeJS or Angular command line tools, install them now.
-First NodeJS: https://nodejs.org/en/download, then Angualr:
+- If you have not yet installed npm or the Angular command line tools, install them now.
+First [NodeJS](https://nodejs.org/en/download) (which provides npm), then Angular:
 ```
 npm install -g @angular/cli
 ```
-- Clone the repo
+- Clone the DSOMM repo
 ```
 git clone https://github.com/devsecopsmaturitymodel/DevSecOps-MaturityModel.git
 ```